Accredited Online Civil Engineering Degrees

 From the smallest dwellings to the largest skyscrapers, from dams that control our water supplies to the roads and highways that transport people and resources, the sustained infrastructure of our society depends on civil engineers who design and build structures.
 Those who are interested in studying how structures are designed and built will find they have many educational and career options.
 For instance, civil engineering technicians need only an associate degree to earn a median annual salary of $53,410, while civil engineers with bachelor’s degrees can expect to earn a median annual wage of $87,060.
-The following is a ranked list of online degrees in civil engineering at the bachelor’s, master’s, and doctoral levels.
+The following is a list of popular online degrees in civil engineering at the bachelor’s level.
 Continue reading for more information about accreditation and career paths for civil engineers.

-Most Popular Accredited Online Schools for Civil Engineering Degrees
+Most Popular Accredited Online Schools for Civil Engineering Bachelor's Degrees

 Online Civil Engineering Degree Overview & Career Information